2 killed, 4 wounded in Mississippi shooting; man arrested

 Bay St. Louis Police Chief Toby Schwartz says police identified Brand as the sole shooter through witness and victim statements.

-Hancock County Coroner Jeff Hair says two teens died, but isn't yet prepared to release their identities.
+Hancock County Coroner Jeff Hair says two teens died but he isn't yet prepared to release their identities.

 Schwartz says Brand was arrested at his home in Pass Christian and taken to jail.